 ‘The Dandy Pig’ is the much-loved mascot of Dandenong Market.
 The neon sign depicts a finely dressed pig cheerfully tipping his top hat.
 This iconic character is always welcoming shoppers to the Market.

-The sign was originally part of a larger sign that incorporated the Gippsland Co-operative Bacon Curing Company logo and was first erected in 1950, making it one of the first animated advertising signs in the region.
-The Dandy Pig was located above the Dandy Bacon Shop on the west side of Londsdale Street (Princes Highway).
-When the factory closed in 1983 the sign was removed and placed into storage.
+The sign was originally part of a larger sign that incorporated the Gippsland Co-operative Bacon Curing Company logo and was first erected in 1950.
+This sign was officially one of the first animated advertising signs in the region.
+The Dandy Pig was first placed above the Dandy Bacon Shop on the west side of Londsdale Street.
+When the factory closed in 1983, the sign was removed and placed into storage.

-In 2015, Australia Post released a limited edition series honouring Australia's most beloved neon signs.
+In 2015 Australia Post released a limited edition series honouring Australia's most beloved neon signs.
 This series celebrated three hertitage-listed signs, hence including the Dandy Pig.

-A prominent local landmark, the Dandy Pig can be seen by residents and other people passing through the gateway suburb of Dandenong.
+A prominent local landmark, the Dandy Pig is always watching locals pass through the gateway suburb of Dandenong.